 gpg: Good signature from "Tom Meurs <tom@example.com>"

-If you see “BAD signature”, the file was modified or the signature is fake.
+If you ever see “BAD signature”, the file got modified after signing or the signature doesn’t belong to that key.
+Either way, don’t trust it.

 Signing git commits